 Through Our Eyes, the photographic exhibition realized by students of Mazí, is inaugurated.

-Still I Rise condemns the Samos refugee camp authorities for their gross negligence of unaccompanied minors.
+Still I Rise condemns the Samos refugee camp authorities for their negligence of unaccompanied minors.

 Operations in Turkey to open the first international schools for child refugees in the world begins.